yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_rest.rst

       publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       username : :type:`string`, :required:`required`
-         Identifies user to allow login.
+         Unique identifier for user or device.
       password : :type:`string`, :required:`required`
-         User credentials to login.
+         User secret credentials for login.
 When anonymous it is static as nopassword.

 Example Response: